 Loss Prevention Systems Inc

-Loss Prevention Systems Inc is a licensed contractor in Temecula, CA whose license is currently suspended.
-Operating under a California contractor license established in 1986.
+Loss Prevention Systems Inc is an active, licensed contractor operating in Temecula, CA. Operating under a California contractor license established in 1986.
 They hold 5 license classifications including B General Building Contractor, C-7 Low Voltage Systems Contractor, and 3 others.
-This license is currently suspended due to a workers' compensation insurance issue.
-Verify coverage status on the official CSLB website before hiring.
-This license has a current suspension on record.
-Check the official CSLB website for full details before hiring this contractor.
+They currently maintain an active contractor bond and workers' compensation insurance.
+No disciplinary actions have been recorded against this license.

 License Information